-- Treat children with respect and value their ideas and opinions - Listen to children and respond to them appropriately - Report any conflicts of interest (such as an outside relationship with a child for whom you are caring) - Take all reasonable steps to protect children from abuse - Welcome children and their families to participate in programs, services and provide feedback - Respect the privacy of children and their families by keeping information about child protection concerns confidential in accordance with the law - Take a child seriously if they disclose harm or abuse - Uphold the rights of the child and prioritise their needs, safety and wellbeing - Report any misconduct or inappropriate behaviour in relation to children, to your Council contact or the CEO - Contact the police if a child is at immediate risk of abuse phone 000
+- Treat children with respect and value their ideas and opinions - Listen to children and respond to them appropriately - Report any conflicts of interest (such as an outside relationship with a child for whom you are caring) - Take all reasonable steps to protect children from abuse - Welcome children and their families to participate in programs, services and provide feedback - Respect the privacy of children and their families by keeping information about child protection concerns confidential in accordance with the law - Take a child seriously if they disclose harm or abuse - Uphold the rights of the child and prioritise their needs, safety and wellbeing - Report any misconduct or inappropriate behaviour in relation to children, to the CEO - Contact the police if a child is at immediate risk of abuse phone 000

-3.21 As a Council committee member, delegate of council and / or council advisor you must not:
+3.37 As a Councillor you must not:

-- Shame, humiliate, oppress, belittle or degrade children - Use hurtful, discriminatory or offensive behaviour or language with children - Engage in unwarranted and inappropriate touching involving a child - Be alone with a child unnecessarily and for more than a very short time - Arrange contact, including online contact, with children, outside of Council's services, programs and activities - Photograph or video an individual child without the consent of the child and their parent/s or guardian - Work with children while impaired by alcohol or illegal drugs - Engage in discussions of a sexual nature in the presence of children or show children pornographic images.
+- Shame, humiliate, oppress, belittle or degrade children - Use hurtful, discriminatory or offensive behaviour or language with children - Engage in unwarranted and inappropriate touching involving a child - Be alone with a child unnecessarily and for more than a very short time

+- Arrange contact, including online contact, with children, outside of Council's services, programs and activities - Photograph or video an individual child without the consent of the child and their parent/s or guardian - Work with children while impaired by alcohol or illegal drugs - Engage in discussions of a sexual nature in the presence of children or show children pornographic images.

-Failure to adhere to these standards of behaviour may result in a reportable allegation to the Office of Children's Guardian and / or disciplinary action.
+Failure to adhere to these standards of behaviour may result in a reportable allegation to the Office of Children's Guardian.